Talamantez/claude-vscode/README.md

 ## It Just Works
 No complex setup.
 No unexpected behaviors.
 Select text, right-click, and get your response in a clean, properly-managed window.
 Every time.

+⚡Tested thoroughly with claude-3-opus-20240229
+(other Claude AI models pending)

 ## Getting Started
 1. Install the extension
 2. Add your Claude API key in settings